ENCCS/hpda-python/content/performance-boosting.rst

          cimport numpy as np # access to NumPy C API

-Next step, we can start adding type annotation to the functions.
+Next step, we can start adding type annotation to functions.
 There are three ways of declaring functions:

 - ``def`` - Python style:

 Called by Python or Cython code, and both input/output are Python objects.
 Declaring the types of arguments and local types (thus return values) can allow Cython to generate optimized code which speeds up the execution.
 Once the types are declared, a ``TypeError`` will be raised if the function is passed with the wrong types.

 - ``cdef`` - C style: